netarchivesuite/so-me/twitter/README.md

 ## SolrWayback

 [Solrwayback](https://github.com/netarchivesuite/solrwayback) is out-of-the-box capable of searching and showing basic information, such as a title and a date, for arbitrary content from a Solr backend with a schema compatible with `webarchive-discovery`.
 To get a more usable presentation, `Solrwayback` should be extended with explicit support for Twitter tweets & profiles.

+## Misc. notes

+There is no reply-count in the free Twitter API.
+There seems to be in the premium API: https://twittercommunity.com/t/reply-count/78367/11